-If an encryption settings definition is compromised, stop using that definition immediately.
-You must re-encrypt any data encrypted with the compromised definition using a new definition or purged from the server.
-Do this on one server at a time to avoid environment-wide downtime and complete it as quickly as possible on all servers that used this definition at any point in the past to minimize the risk of data exposure.
+In the event that an encryption-settings definition is compromised, stop using the definition immediately.
+You must re-encrypt any data encrypted with the compromised key with a new definition or purged from the server.
+Do this on one server at a time to avoid an environment-wide downtime and complete it as quickly as possible on all servers that used this definition at any point in the past to minimize the risk of data exposure.

-- Create a new encryption settings definition and make it the preferred definition for new write operations.
+- Create a new encryption-settings definition and make it the preferred definition for new writes.

-Ensure that client traffic is routed away from the compromised server
+Ensure that client traffic is routed away from the server instance to be updated.

-To ensure that external clients are not allowed to perform writes in the PingDirectory server, set the
+To ensure that external clients are not allowed to write operations in the directory server instance, set the

 Look at the monitor entries with the